mParticle/docs/src/pages/developers/credential-management/index.md

 title: API Credential Management
 ---

 <aside> The API Credentials interface currently supports credential management for the <a href="/developers/profile-api">Profile API</a>, <a href="/developers/platform">Platform API</a>, and the <a href="/developers/dataplanning-api">Data Planning API</a>.
-We will be releasing support for additional mParticle APIs in the near future.</aside>
+We expect to support additional mParticle APIs <a href="https://docs.mparticle.com/guides/platform-guide/introduction#forward-looking-statements">in a future release</a>.</aside>

 The API Credentials interface allows you to view, create, edit, delete, activate, and deactivate API credentials from a single screen in the mParticle UI.